List of villages of Buriram

-List of villages of the town of Buriram with each village's details.
+This is a list of villages of the town of Buriram with each village's details.

 Chum Het Village

 Chum Het Village, or Chumchon Chum Het is one of the 19 villages that constitute Buriram, Thailand.
 It is located in the north of the Town of Buriram, near Chum Het Town.
 The village is on the Highway no.2074 from Buriram to Phutthaisong.

 Lang Sathanee Rotfai Buriram Village

 Lang Sathanee Rotfai Buriram Village, or Chumchon Lang Sathanee is one of the 19 villages that constitute Buriram, Thailand.
 It is located in the north of the Town of Buriram.
 Buriram Railway Station is located in the village.

 The village is on northeastern railway line.
 Main station is Buriram Railway Station.

 Nah Sathanee Rotfai Buriram Village

 Nah Sathanee Rotfai Buriram Village, or Chumchon Nah Sathanee is one of the 19 villages that constitute Buriram, Thailand.
 It is located in the north of the Town of Buriram.
 Buriram Railway Station is located in the village.

 The village is on northeastern railway line.
 Main station is Buriram Railway Station.